Best image sizes for websites in 2026

 • Doesn’t work well with detailed images

-Other image optimization aspects
+Other image optimization practices

 Image compression